Nicholas Hoult: "'Skins' captured that moment – 'Euphoria' captures it now"

 It’s a typically modest response from Hoult that, perhaps a little ironically, comes off as quite charming.
 “But,” he continues.
 “I think the way Ryan Ridley wrote the script is very charming because [Renfield] is someone from another era [who’s now navigating] this modern world.
 He’s someone who is so uncomfortable in himself and trying to find his place and his voice.
 So I think there’s a charm in how the character was written.”

-The “c” word also comes up when NME talks to the film’s director, Chris McKay, on Zoom a few hours later.
+The “c” word also comes up when NME talks to the film’s director, Chris McKay, a few hours later on Zoom.
 “When I read the script, the only person I thought of was Nick Hoult,” says McKay, whose previous credits include The Lego Batman Movie and adult animated comedy Robot Chicken.
 “I honestly thought that this movie doesn’t work without Nick Hoult.”
 Why?
 “He’s unafraid to play unlikable people, but what’s so great about him is that because he’s also so charming and vulnerable, audiences want to root for him.”

 McKay proceeds to support his point with highlights from Hoult’s CV including the 2013 zombie comedy Warm Bodies and 2015’s post-apocalyptic blockbuster Mad Max: Fury Road.
 “So, he can be a War Boy in Fury Road and you’re going to grow to love him by the end of the movie,” he adds.
 “You know, he can be a zombie [in Warm Bodies] or be an unlikable guy in The Great, but he will still find a way for you to sort of love him and think he’s funny.
 That’s why, to me, this movie didn’t work without Nick Hoult.”

 Interestingly, McKay also suggests that Hoult’s ability to imbue complex characters with an unexpected sympathetic quality may have been shaped by his first big film role.
 As a child actor, he starred opposite Hugh Grant in 2002’s About A Boy, a poignant comedy-drama about a rich drifter who beriends a socially awkward 12-year-old.
 “I think that was maybe a formative experience – I’m guessing, I don’t know,” McKay says.
-“I’m just assuming because, you know, [I was] around somebody like Grant at a really young age and watching him perform at a high level.
+“I’m just assuming because, you know, [Nick was] around somebody like Grant at a really young age and watching him perform at a high level.
 I think there’s something about Hugh Grant’s early charm that is similar to what Nick does.”

 “I went to the NME Awards one year and got to meet Alex Turner”